• Skip to primary navigation

 Yum

-393 Shares
+402 Shares

 Whether you’re a Valentine’s Day lover or not, you can’t deny this holiday has some fun desserts tied to it.
 I mean, when else do you make red velvet?
 Valentine’s day kind of owns this treat.
 Why else would you turn a perfectly good chocolate cake red?
 Precisely my argument here.

-If you’re really opposed to the reminiscent hint of beet and low sugar, like I said earlier, add a touch of sugar.
+If you’re really opposed to the reminiscent hint of beet and low sugar, like I said earlier, add an extra touch of sugar.
 You can always cream a bit (maybe 1/4 cup?) of coconut sugar in at the stage where you’re mixing the beet with other liquid ingredients and add a touch more sugar to the frosting.
 Even with this, you’ll still have less than 1/3 of the sugar that a regular store bought cupcake has.

 Look at that stunning batter.
 So purplish red and beautiful to no end.
 This is why red velvet is better than plain ol’ chocolate.
 We eat with our eyes and color is fun.
 And why cupcakes over cake?
 Same reason.
 Cupcakes are always more fun than full blown regular sized cakes.
 I’m sure we can all agree on that.
 However good anything is in large form, its even better mini.

 Another thing I love about these cupcakes is that they keep pretty well.
-That can’t be said for all healthy desserts, or any desserts for that matter.
+That can’t be said for all desserts for that matter.
 The sprinkles (if you use them) will melt into the frosting so its best to hold off on that until right before serving, but the cupcakes on their own will hold up in a sealed container in the fridge for a few days.

 We were snacking on them for at least three days and feeding them to anyone that stopped by.
-I have to say, between my husband having a home based business and the oodles of friends that drop by our place on a daily basis, I’m never short on taste testers. #blessed?
+I have to say, between my husband having a home based business and the oodles of friends that drop by our place on a daily basis, I’m never short on taste testers.

 Recipe